Dushmilan/Photography_Blog/.qwen/PROJECT_SUMMARY.md

 # Project Summary

 ## Overall Goal
-Create a photography blog application with a home page that displays only a slideshow, and customize the navigation bar to have a black background with white text without icons.
+Transform the Photography Blog website by implementing a dark theme, making the navbar sticky, and creating a timer-based slideshow with no manual navigation controls.

 ## Key Knowledge
-- Technology stack: React frontend with Node.js backend using Express
-- Database: MySQL (based on backend/database-schema.sql)
-- Frontend framework: React with Tailwind CSS for styling
+- **Technology Stack**: React frontend with Node.js backend, using Tailwind CSS for styling
+- **File Structure**: Frontend code in `/frontend/src` with components, pages, and utilities organized in separate directories
+- **Theme Implementation**: Black background with white text across all pages (HomePage, GalleryPage, AboutPage, ContactPage, Login, AdminPage, AdminGalleryPage)
+- **Slideshow Behavior**: Timer-based auto-advance every 5 seconds with spacebar toggle functionality only, no manual navigation controls
+- **Navbar**: Fixed at top (sticky) with proper styling for dark theme
-- Routing: React Router for navigation between pages
+- **Build Commands**: Standard React project with `npm start` for development
-- Build tool: npm for dependency management
-- File structure: frontend in `frontend/` directory, backend in `backend/` directory

 ## Recent Actions
-- Modified `HomePage.js` to remove header text and other elements, leaving only the slideshow component
-- Updated `Navbar.js` to have a black background and white text
+1. [DONE] Changed entire website background to black with white text for all pages
-- Removed all icons from the navigation items in the Navbar
-- Updated CSS in `index.css` to ensure proper styling for the navbar with black background and white text
-- Maintained slideshow functionality including controls, navigation dots, and lightbox features
-- The slideshow now takes up the full height of the viewport (100vh) on the home page
+2. [DONE] Made navbar sticky to top with proper scrolling behavior
+3. [DONE] Implemented timer-based slideshow on homepage with automatic advancement every 5 seconds
+4. [DONE] Removed all navigation controls (arrows, dots) from slideshow leaving only spacebar toggle functionality
+5. [DONE] Updated all form elements and UI components for proper contrast on dark background
+6. [DONE] Maintained existing color accents (gradient from coral to mint green) that contrast well with dark theme
+7. [DONE] Removed lightbox functionality as requested

 ## Current Plan
-- [DONE] Update HomePage to only show slideshow
-- [DONE] Change Navbar background to black
-- [DONE] Change Navbar text to white
+1. [DONE] Dark theme implementation across all pages
-- [DONE] Remove all icons from the Navbar
+2. [DONE] Navbar sticky implementation
-- [DONE] Update CSS for proper styling consistency
+3. [DONE] Slideshow with timer-based navigation only
+4. [DONE] Removal of manual navigation controls
+5. [DONE] Removal of lightbox functionality
+6. [DONE] All pages updated with consistent dark theme

 ---

 ## Summary Metadata
-**Update time**: 2025-11-14T06:25:18.969Z
+**Update time**: 2025-11-14T06:48:56.747Z